 Stay at Wolwedans Dunes Lodge for 2 nights

-You will continue your desert exploration today as you go to stay in the private NamibRand Reserve - home to the first International Dark Sky Reserve in Africa!
-Wolwedans Dunes Lodge has a fabulous on the edge of a 250 metre high dune and shows off this incredible environment's breath-taking beauty.
+You will continue your desert exploration today as you go to stay in the private NamibRand Reserve - home to the first International Dark Sky Reserve in Africa.
+Wolwedans Dunes Lodge has a fabulous location, set on the edge of a 250 metre high dune to showcase the breathtaking beauty of this incredible environment.

 Stay for two nights on a fully inclusive basis including activities.
 There are plenty of ways to spend your time here with nature drives, walks and village tours all included.
 There is also the opportunity to enjoy a scenic flight or balloon safari, horse riding and spa treatments.

 Days 6 - 8 : Swakopmund, Namibia